0x1B05/nju_os/book_notes/content/02_virtualization_02_memory_02_paging.typ

 All the unused space in-between will be marked invalid, and if the process tries to access such memory, it will generate a trap to the OS which will likely terminate the process.

 #tip("Tip")[
- the valid bit is crucial for supporting a sparse address space; by simply marking all the unused pages in the address space invalid, we remove the need to allocate physical frames for those pages and thus save a great deal of memory.
+The valid bit is crucial for supporting a sparse address space; by simply marking all the unused pages in the address space invalid, we remove the need to allocate physical frames for those pages and thus save a great deal of memory.
 ]

 ==== others